The 12 Best Piano/Keyboard Books for Beginners (2023)

 2. Piano Master for Everyone Level I

-Whilst playing them, you’ll learn something new through each lesson, allowing for a really nice, gradual learning curve to happen in your playing.
+Whilst playing them, you’ll learn something new through each lesson, allowing for a nice, gradual learning curve to happen in your playing.

 Also, the book allows you to practice your knowledge from the beginning to the end since it gives you the option to play some tunes you played in the beginning in some more complex arrangements.